HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 principles like "separation of concerns" and "semantic HTML" make eminent sense.

 But today’s web would be unrecognizable to the authors of the original HTML and CSS specs.

 JavaScript, once a toy, is now the engine behind most of the web.
 Interactivity is the norm, not an optional enhancement.
 The web is now a vehicle for delivering full-fledged applications -- in fact it's one of the most important software platforms there is.
 Most websites -- even ones that have written text as their core offering -- are more like software applications than they are like documents.

-And web technologies are at the core of many applications that aren't even delivered via the web: Just looking at the installed applications on my Windows laptop, a great many of them -- from Slack to Spotify to VS Code -- are built using HTML, CSS, and JavaScript.
+And web technologies used to build applications that aren't even delivered via the web: Just looking at the installed applications on my Windows laptop, a great many of them -- from Slack to Spotify to VS Code -- are made using HTML, CSS, and JavaScript.

-But it shouldn't surprise us that the tools used to publish an academic paper would be different from the ones used to build an application like Google Sheets.
+Should it surprise us that the tools used to publish an academic paper would be different from the ones used to build an application like Google Sheets?
 The two have as much in common as a microwave has with a newspaper.

-Jeffrey Zeldman grouses crankily about the "cult of the complex", longing for the days when designers could proudly point to "hand-coded, progressively enhanced HTML, CSS, and JavaScript they understand and wrote themselves"
+Jeffrey Zeldman [grouses crankily](https://alistapart.com/article/cult-of-the-complex/) about the "cult of the complex", longing for the days when designers could proudly point to "hand-coded, progressively enhanced HTML, CSS, and JavaScript they understand and wrote themselves"

 > If you entered web design and development in the past ten years, you’ve likely learned and may
 > rely on frameworks.
 And what keeps the whole monkey-works going?
 JavaScript, and more JavaScript.